- 1 Step — Prepare for creating filters

 Also, you can enable Indexed filters functionality and select certain post types, which will be indexed in the block below.

-Step 4 – Let’s start with adding a title of the filter in the first field.
+Let’s start by adding a title of the filter in the first field.
 Then, go below and in the Filter Labels, you can specify the filter label and active filter label.

-Step 6 – In the Data Source field there are some sources from which the data are to be pulled, such as Manual Input, Taxonomies, Posts and Custom Fields.
+In the Data Source field, there are some sources from which the data are to be pulled, such as Manual Input, Taxonomies, Posts, and Custom Fields.

 - Manual Input type allows filling in the options list with certain values and specifies the value labels to display. (e.g. you have a custom products post type and there is the “size” meta field with the slug you’ve specified.
 You have to add the actual size values from the meta field for the different products.)